14 May 2025

-The arboretum in May
+The arboretum in May - updated

-Yesterday I hiked at the University of Wisconsin's arboretum here in Madison.
+Yesterday [pandemic spring 2020] I hiked at the University of Wisconsin's arboretum here in Madison.
 May is a favorite time to visit because of the arboretum's famous collection of lilacs.
 In fact, yesterday (Thursday) the parking lot was absolutely full - none of the "social distancing" between cars I noted back in April.
 The only other time I've seen the parking lot full has been for the annual native plant sales.
 I think the lockdown is triggering more arboretum visits, and social distancing is not difficult with the immense acreage available (about half the visitors I encountered were wearing masks).

 As shown above, the cool spring has retarded the blossoming of the lilacs, so after a quick walk-through to sample some fragrances I moved past the lilac collection to the fruit trees.